 Pursuant to the terms of various bonds payable and capital lease arrangements for the construction of long-lived assets and debt services requirements, the Foundation is required to maintain amounts on deposit with a trustee.
-Renovation and repair projects for the facilities are in progress at June 30, 2019 and 2018, funded from the amounts on deposit with the trustee pursuant to the requirements contained in the related bond documents and in accordance with Foundation policies.
+Renovation and repair projects for the facilities are in progress at June 30, 2020 and 2019, funded from the amounts on deposit with the trustee pursuant to the requirements contained in the related bond documents and in accordance with Foundation policies.
 When the projects are completed, each project will be gifted to the University for the use and benefit of the University at each facility respectively.
-Any Student Recreation Center funds below that were not spent for the benefit of the Student Recreation Center by the end of the lease agreement with the University at September 2018, were returned to the University pursuant to the terms of the rental agreement.
-As of June 30, 2019 and 2018 restricted assets consist of the following:
+As of June 30, 2020 and 2019 restricted assets consist of the following: